julzaza/wildwitchherbs/_posts/2025-07-01-witchy-herbalism-101.md

 Keep a journal.
 Write what you feel.
 Be honest.
 Magic is messy and personal.

+You can also learn [How To Start Your Own Witchy Garden](/witch-garden/)

 ### The Bottom Line

 This isn’t about fluff.
 It’s about plants with teeth—plants that have shaped witchcraft and folk medicine for centuries.
 These herbs demand respect, curiosity, and a willingness to learn the hard way sometimes.